Stefen-Taime/docSearch/README.md

 ![Architecture](img/searchdiagram.png)

 Our project is built on a foundation of critical components, each contributing to an efficient and robust data processing system.
 Here's an overview of the key elements:
+Our project is a testament to this need, offering a comprehensive solution that combines modern technologies and architectures to create a powerful document search engine.
+This engine is not just a tool but a sophisticated ecosystem designed to handle complex data processing and retrieval tasks.

 ## Project Reference
 This project is based on the original project: [Document Search Engine ]([https://github.com/sergio11/document_search_engine/blob/master/README.md](https://github.com/sergio11/document_search_engine_architecture/tree/master)).